-With a nursing strike a breastfeeding mother will feel rejected,
+With a nursing strike, a mother might feel rejected,

 any breastfeeding relationship.
 Baby might suck for a few minutes and

-then push away crying refusing to continue breastfeeding.
+then push away crying and refusing to continue breastfeeding.
 Baby might not

-want to suck at all, even though he seems hungry.
+want to suck at all, even though he/she seems hungry.

 Take a deep breath and remember that this time will be all worth it in a

-stressing never helped anyone solve anything.
+worry never helps to solve anything.
 If you are feeling

-help with baby so that you can take a break.
+later, when you are feeling calmer.
+Get some help with your baby, so that you can take a break.

 A baby refusing to eat at all "total nursing strike" should be